-Secondary facelift achieves good results, reports plastic and reconstructive surgeryFebruary 28th, 2013 in Surgery /
+Secondary facelift achieves good results, reports plastic and reconstructive surgeryFebruary 28, 2013 in Medicine & Health / Surgery

 Performed an average of a decade after initial facelift surgery, a "secondary" facelift can achieve similarly lasting results with a low complication rate, according to a paper in the March issue of Plastic and Reconstructive Surgery.

 Dr. Rod J. Rohrich and colleagues of University of Southwestern Medical Center, Dallas, report their 20-year experience with secondary facelift surgery, or "rhytidectomy."
 The researchers conclude that, with attention to some key surgical principles, "Secondary rhytidectomy is a safe and effective procedure for continued surgical facial rejuvenation in the aging patient."

 Experience Shows Good Results with Secondary Facelift Surgery

 From 1990 through 2010, Dr. Rohrich performed more than 800 facelift operations.
 Sixty of those were secondary facelifts—repeat procedures to treat recurrent signs of facial aging.
 The new study reviewed this experience to gain insights into the technique, outcomes and longevity of the results of secondary facelifts.
 (The analysis excluded patients undergoing minor "revisions" after facelift surgery.)